igorpavlov-mgr/mcp-sentiment/README.md

 MCP Integration: Hugging Face MCP-compatible (gradio[mcp])

 Features
-Sentiment classification: "positive" or "negative"
+- Sentiment classification: "positive" or "negative"

-Sarcasm detection with a probability score
+- Sarcasm detection with a probability score

-CPU-compatible (no GPU required)
+- CPU-compatible (no GPU required)

-Simple and clean Gradio interface
+- Simple and clean Gradio interface

-Flag button for data collection and feedback

 Output Format
 The app returns a structured JSON response with four fields: